 1) Student is in academic good standing (maintains at least a 2.0 GPA on a 4.0 grade scale), and is enrolled full-time for classes at Ferris in the semester of the award period.
-Students with a prior SRF/SRA award are still eligible for the award.
+Students with a prior SRF/SRA award are eligible.

 2) Student must be eligible to work as a student employee, with SRA hours counting towards the maximum allowable.
 Please consult the Student Employment Handbook for rules and regulations.

-3) Faculty Member must be available to supervise the work for the entire period and must have a full time appointment for the academic year of the award period.
-Both Tenure line and non-tenure line faculty are eligible to apply.
+3) Faculty Member must be tenure line, available to supervise the work of the student for the entire period and must have a full time appointment for the academic year of the award period.

 4) Award must be used to support a research project, as appropriate for your discipline.
 Creative works/products are not in the scope of this program.
 The student must be engaged in the research in a meaningful way.

 Additional information and requirements

 1) Student will receive $8.15 per hour for up to 10hrs a week during the Fall and/or Spring semesters.
 The faculty member is required to verify the hours worked.